webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-Fired after the dependency three optimization has completed with success.
+Called after the dependency tree optimization has completed with success.

 - Callback Parameters: `chunks` `modules`